The following projects were kicked off or completed during the 2020 calendar year.

 - Re-assigned pool light circuits to properly distribute loads.
 Added 3 additional 20 A breakers to the panel.
 There are 10 x 500 W pool lights (5000 W total).

-- Marked all circuits with letter designators at the panel, on all wire (pairs) in junction boxes and on CAD drawings for future reference.
+- Marked all circuits with letter designators at the panel, on all wires (pairs) in junction boxes, and on CAD drawings for future reference.

 - Added an in-line GFCI out of an abundance of caution to support the underground run to the receptacle near the tennis courts.